- Tracy Gunn

 Capillaries are microscopic vessels between arteries and veins; gas exchanges occur in the capillaries.

 Oxidate metabolism is the process of turning chemical energy into usable energy.
-This means the oxygen is used and carbon dioxide is released.
+This means that oxygen is used and carbon dioxide is released.
 Oxygen is metabolised (body uses)

 The respiratory reflex in the brain monitors the CO2 level.
-When the Carbon Dioxide rises the diaphragm is signalled to flex downward.
-Carbon Dioxide triggers the urge to breath
+When the Carbon Dioxide rises, the diaphragm is signalled to flex downward.
+Carbon Dioxide triggers the urge to breathe.

 Nitrogen is an inert substance.
-Nitrogen is not metabolised (body does not use)
+Nitrogen is not metabolised (Inert- the body does not use it)

 Haemoglobin carries Oxygen